google/turbinia/docs/developer/sre-doc.md

 Sometimes we need more capacity to process tasks and we want to spin-up new workers.

-*   Go to the instances page in your cloud project.
+*   Go to "VM instances" page under the Compute Engine tab in your cloud project.
 *   Filter instances on the current Turbinia instance ID.
-    *   only use the numbers, leave out the 'turbinia-' part
+    *   Only use the numbers, leave out the 'turbinia-' part.
 *   Find the worker with the highest number at the end of the name (eg turbinia-worker-1aa1aaaa1a1a1111 **-4**)
 *   Open the detail page of that worker.